pyzo/pyzo-website/forwhom.rst

 The goal of Pyzo is to make Python easier accessible for a large audience.
 We distinguish three core user groups.

-For all users Pyzo has the advantage that Pyzo is free.
+For all users Pyzo has the advantage that Pyzo and Python are free.
 This means that students can use it at home.
 Hobbyist can fool around without having to resort to an "illegal version".
 University groups can safe money.
 And (tech) startups do not have to invest in expensive software.

 Students and schools